 - Harry Kim, from Star Trek: Voyager, who is described in the quote at the top of the page, fairly accurately sums up this trope.
 And for those of you who were wondering, the person being discussed in that conversation turned out to be an alien saboteur who was trying to start an interstellar war.
 Poor Harry just can't catch a break in the romantic department.

-- Lampshaded in Season 1.
-At the end of an episode, Willow is depressed cause it turned out the "boy" she had a crush on and that seemed interested in her was in fact a robotic demon.
+- Lampshaded in "I Robot, You Jane".
+Willow is depressed because it turned out the "boy" she had a crush on and that seemed interested in her was in fact a robotic demon.
 Buffy and Xander tries to cheer her up by pointing out that Buffy's current boyfriend is a vampire and that Xander was recently attracted to a She-Mantis.
 It doesn't quite work, as they ALL end up depressed.

 - On Angel, Cordelia ends up with a similar problem, combined with mystical pregnancies.

 - Ah, the poor characters on NCIS.
-Somebody's new girl/boy friend turning out to be evil happens just about once a season, to the point that Genre Savvy fans instantly suspect anyone's new love interest.
-There was an undercover Mossad agent, identity thief, serial killers (yes, two!), daughter of an international arms dealer, and a freaking South Korean assassin.
+Somebody's new girl/boy friend turning out to be evil happens just about once a season, to the point that fans instantly suspect anyone's new love interest.
+There was an undercover Mossad agent, an identity thief, two serial killers, the daughter of an international arms dealer, and a freaking South African assassin.
 McGee ends up having the aforementioned assassin try to kill him, and she ends up shot and dying in his arms, prompting him to mumble, "I swear I'm joining a monastery."
 Tony has sexual tension with (probably over) half the female killers on the show.
-Abby ex-boyfriend stalked her and intended to kill her and a make it look like a suicide.
+Abby's ex-boyfriend stalked her and intended to kill her and a make it look like a suicide.
 Even Ducky got in on the action by dating a serial killer.
 It makes Gibbs look kinda normal, though he's gone out with a few (yes, literal) killers over the course of the show.

 - Daniel Jackson of Stargate SG-1 only ever seems to get a reprieve from this when his Cartwright Curse kicks in.
 The lecherous, amoral starship thief whom he only ever had a committed relationship with in an alternate universe was actually a step up for him.